gregavola/hipcamp-strava/README.md

 # hipcamp-strava

-A simple site that allows folks to authenticate their Strava account and have their activities posted to Slack.
+A simple NextJS app the cross posts workouts to our dedicated slack channel